 Impaired Memory and Attention

-The frontal lobe handles higher cognitive functions such as memory and attention.
-When it sustains damage after stroke, it can make it more difficult to execute everyday cognitive functions, like remembering where you put your keys or paying attention to someone talking.
+The frontal lobe handles higher cognitive skills, such as memory and attention.
+When it sustains damage after stroke, executing everyday cognitive functions can become difficult.

-See all cognitive training activities for stroke patients »
+Learn more about cognitive training activities for stroke survivors »

 Vascular Dementia

-Post-stroke dementia refers to vascular dementia which can stem from the impact of the stroke.
-Vascular dementia can cause cognitive issues like impaired thinking and reasoning, memory loss, confusion, decreased attention span, and more.
-It’s important to work with a medical team for diagnosis and treatment.
+Post-stroke dementia, which can be referred to as vascular dementia, can stem from the impact of a stroke.
+Vascular dementia can cause cognitive issues, like impaired thinking and reasoning, memory loss, confusion, decreased attention, and more.
+It is important to work with one’s medical team for diagnosis and treatment.

 Learn more about post stroke dementia »